jromang/picochess/docs/usage.rst

 * **ip adr** - showing you the last part of your ip-adr.
 This is needed for example to use the picochess webserver (see below)
 * **sound** - controls the beeps of your dgt clock.
 You can change between "never", "sometimes", or "always"
 * **language** - sets the language of clock messages.
 You can choose between english, german, french, dutch and spanish
+* **logfile** - sends a debug log file to your eMail box.
+Thats for us developers to have a clue what is going on at picochess.
+Please use this only if you asked for it.

 System shutdown
 ---------------